AthenaEPI/dmipy/README.md

 - Apparent Fiber Density [Raffelt et al. 2012]
 - White Matter Tract Integrity [Fieremans et al. 2012]

+## How to contribute to Mipy
+Mipy's design is completely modular and can easily be extended with new models, distributions or optimizers.
+To contribute, view our contribution guidelines[link] and wanted additions[link].
 ## How to cite Mipy
 Fick, Rutger. *Advanced dMRI signal modeling for tissue microstructure characterization*.
 Diss.
 Université Côte d'Azur; Inria Sophia Antipolis, 2017.